WHAT IS ANGLICANISM?

 To be Anglican is not to embrace a distinct version of Christianity, but a distinct way of being a “Mere Christian,” at the same time evangelical, apostolic, catholic, reformed, and Spirit-filled.
 We belong to a world-wide Anglican Communion, constituting the third largest Christian body globally.

-The Anglican Church in North America unites 112,000 Anglicans in nearly 1,000 congregations across the United States, Canada, and Mexico into a single Church.
-On April 16, 2009 it was recognized as a province of the global Anglican Communion, by the Primates of the Global Fellowship of Confessing Anglicans.
+The Anglican Church in North America (ACNA) unites over 112,000 Anglicans in nearly 1,000 congregations across the United States, Canada, and Mexico.
+In April of 2009 it was recognized as a province of the global Anglican Communion by the Primates of the Global Fellowship of Confessing Anglicans.
+The Most Rev. Stephen D. Wood became the third Archbishop of the Province of the ACNA in June of 2024.

 OUR BISHOP